 Oh yes, my former home.
 I took this photo when I was still new to the city.
 Walking along the Yarra River from Docklands to Federation Square was one of my favourite things to do.
 On a sunny day, a Melbourne city walk can’t be beat.

-This photo is quintessential Brisbane: the Citycat ferry, the Wheel of Brisbane and one of the many bridges across the Brisbane River.
+This photo is from Kangaroo Cliffs, looking towards Brisbane CBD.
 I really enjoyed my weekend break in Brisbane last year.
 The weather was perfect and I got to catch up with many friends.

 Great Ocean Road